Skip to main content

 Introduction

 OpenClaw is an open-source personal AI assistant with a massive ecosystem of integrations.
 It connects to messaging platforms including WhatsApp, Telegram, Slack, Discord, Signal, and iMessage, and supports custom model providers via OpenAI-compatible endpoints.
 Using OpenClaw with SaladCloud gives you a fully self-hosted AI assistant stack - your model runs on distributed GPUs, your conversations stay locally and your messaging apps if used.
-OpenClaw pairs well with SaladCloud because:
+OpenClaw works with SaladCloud in two ways:

 For a step-by-step guide using OpenClaw with an Ollama deployment specifically, see the OpenClaw + Ollama (Salad Hosted) + Telegram how-to guide.